The Harz Mountains 2015

 Day 1 - To Hahnenklee

 We leave London by Eurostar to Brussels, where we change for the onward service via Cologne to Hanover.
-A coach transfer then takes us to the Harz Mountain resort of Hahnenklee.
-We stay at the 3* Ramada Treff Hotel Vier Jahreszeiten for six nights and enjoy dinner together this evening.
+A coach transfer takes us to the Harz Mountain resort of Hahnenklee.
+We stay at the 3* superior Ramada Hotel Vier Jahreszeiten for six nights and enjoy dinner together.

 Day 2 - Goslar